sColin16/set-typed-lambda-calculus/README.md

 - Bounded polymorphism to assert properties of universal and existentially quantified types
-- Intersections of quantifiers, as a generalization of abstraction intersections, and as a means to implement provide different implementations for polymoprhic types, depending on the argument type
+- Intersections of quantifiers, as a generalization of abstraction intersections, and as a means to provide different implementations for polymoprhic terms, depending on the argument type
 - Higher kinded-types and type-level programming

 ### External Language Features